United Presbyterian Mission work

 UPC has an active Mission & Outreach committee, co-chaired by Leona Berg and Leslie Ferguson.
 The committee oversees all mission and outreach activity in the church.
 UPC may be small in number, but our mission work is wide-ranging and touches many lives in our community!

 Select from the menu on the left to view more information about our activities, sponsorships, and community partners.

 *Please note that some outreach activities at UPC have been temporarily discontinued due to the ongoing pandemic.
 Contact us for more information.

 We have been taking “Bringing U Blessings” bags to our shut-ins, and hospitals.
 Response to this outreach program has been very positive.

-We are still collecting food and other items for the Mercer County Backpack program.
+We collect food and other items for the Mercer County Backpack Program.
 This program supplies basic supplemental food items to children in need.
-Below are the items needed.
+Below are items needed:

 Applesauce – any flavor Spaghetti and Meatballs

 Beanie Weenies - Spaghetti O’s

 Breakfast Bars - Vienna Sausages

 Cereal/any flavor (small boxes)